Pregnancy After 35: What’s Actually True About Advanced Maternal Age

 Impact of Lifestyle Choices on Pregnancy Outcomes

-Making healthy lifestyle choices can greatly influence pregnancy outcomes.
-When you’re expecting, your daily habits matter more than ever.
-Here are some key factors to contemplate:
+Healthy lifestyle choices can greatly influence pregnancy outcomes.
+Your daily habits matter more than ever during pregnancy.
+Here are some key factors to consider:

 Healthy lifestyle choices are crucial during pregnancy, as your daily habits can significantly impact both you and your baby’s well-being.